Grow your career with Cornell's EDO Program!

 Related: Experiential Development Opportunities - Managers Page

 Apply for an EDO the same way you would apply for a job at Cornell: through Workday !
 After logging in, click on the "Career" icon, and then select "Find Development Opportunity," which will take you to a list of available opportunities.
-Click here for tips for the EDO application process in Workday.

 - Rotational Assignments: Temporary assignments aimed at providing flexible cross-training, leadership development, and knowledge-sharing opportunities for employees.
 Rotational assignments allow staff members to gain a better understanding of other areas and processes of the organization, and expand relationships with other employees.